prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Defines the strategy used to reload the Prometheus configuration.
+<p>reloadStrategy defines the strategy used to reload the Prometheus configuration.
 If not specified, the configuration is reloaded using the /-/reload HTTP endpoint.</p>
 </td>
 </tr>